Trident Wolf Eclipse: Release, promotion

-The band announced on August 3, 2017 that their sixth full-length studio album would be released on January 5, 2018.
-On October 31, 2017 the band released "Nuclear Alchemy" as a single on 7" vinyl and digital formats, as well as a music video directed by Claudio Marino of Artax Film.
+The band announced on August 3, 2017, that their sixth full-length studio album would be released on January 5, 2018.
+On October 31, 2017, the band released "Nuclear Alchemy" as a single on 7-inch vinyl and digital formats, as well as a music video directed by Claudio Marino of Artax Film.
 The single also features the B-side "Beyond", originally by the Hungarian black metal band Tormentor, which does not appear on the album itself.

 Musical style, writing

 The album's writing process was greatly influenced by the death of the band's close friend Selim Lemouchi of The Devil's Blood, who committed suicide in 2014, and the band dedicated this album to him.
 Danielsson has said that "There [were] a lot of very powerful things in our bond, and I think a lot of that force and that bond made it into the album as a direct channeling of his ferocious spirit and fiery way of being.
 I definitely think those things are why Trident Wolf Eclipse sounds so ferocious."

 Lyrically, Danielsson also explained that the album is a continuation of the themes explored on the band's first album, Rabid Death's Curse.
 "They're very much about the exploration of something that appears to you as darkness, something that seems utterly chaotic and unknown. [...] what they all have in common is that they explore the idea of empowerment and the attainment of force".
 All the band's members were involved in writing material for the album, but Danielsson stated that "it was Pelle [Forsberg] who contributed most with shaping the album in terms of atmosphere and general approach.
 Håkan [Jonsson] also wrote material, as per usual, including what I consider to be one of the record’s most central songs; “Towards the Sanctuary”."
 With regards to the five-year gap between the release of The Wild Hunt and Trident Wolf Eclipse, he has also stated that "we proceeded at our own pace and as a result broke our customary three-year cycle – which felt good, like the uprooting of all patterns eventually does."

 Critics have noted that the album marks a significant change in musical direction for the band compared to their previous album, The Wild Hunt.
 Decibel described the album's sound as "harsh and austere", and wrote that "If The Wild Hunt was an epic and expansive attempt at the immortal, Trident Wolf Eclipse is all ritualistic and instinctive furies."
 PopMatters compared the album to Marduk's Panzer Division Marduk, and described the album as "a traditionalist album for Watain; they have focused on straight-for-the-throat Swedish black metal without any stylistic detours."